 - Time-off requests

-Having a tool like this allows anyone to quickly access a form, customize fields, and process them faster by setting up conditions like “send automatically to CFO.”
+Having a low code workflow automation tool like this allows anyone to quickly access a form, customize fields, and process them faster by setting up conditions like “send automatically to CFO.”

 It gets rid of time lost pinging people in different departments for access to a form.
 This often happens via email and results in email flooding and important emails getting buried.
 Instead of filling out forms by printing, signing by hand, and scanning it back online, or through a cumbersome PDF annotator, frevvo makes it easy to fill out from anywhere on any device.